 c.
 Ensuring accountability for the effectiveness of silviculture applied to Crown lands, including the effectiveness of silviculture for high-production forestry.
-The High Production Forestry team is highlighting key growth and yield expectations and outcomes for plantations in high production forestry areas.
-Improving and strengthening transparency and accountability for management of silviculture- funding trust accounts.
+The High Production Forestry team is highlighting key growth and yield expectations and outcomes for plantations in high production forestry areas. d.
+Improving and strengthening transparency and accountability for management of silviculture-funding trust accounts.
 To date no specific steps have been taken regarding this recommendation.
 However, the department is actioning the Auditor General's recommendations with respect to third party funding agreements.
 Private Land Silviculture Review 30 The Department, in collaboration with Registered Buyers, private landowner groups, silviculture contractors, and others, including technical experts, should initiate a review of the private land silviculture system, to be conducted in conjunction with the review of silviculture programs on Crown land.
 The scope of the review should address, but not be limited to, the following matters: Department staff held a meeting with a group of private landowners/managers in January 2020 to discuss private silviculture treatments to be funded through the Transition Team funding, which included a discussion of a broader range of options including irregular shelterwood.
-The Dep silviculti a review The Ford \$4.5 mil order to Pulp clo (https:/ a.
+The Department plans to start a review of private and Crown silviculture programs in 2020, including the establishment of a review team.
+The Forestry Transition Team has also provided funding of \$4.5 million for private woodland silviculture programs in order to preserve employment in the wake of the Northern Pulp closure. (https://novascotia.ca/news/release/?id=20200204005) a.
 The system's alignment with the effective implementation of the triad model of ecological forestry on private land, including appropriate support and incentives for intensive forestry and management of forests in accordance with the tenets of the ecosystem-based framework being implemented on Crown land. b.
-Mechanisms for assisting landowners in making informed choices about how they want choices about how they want their management of their land to contribute to the triad model of ecological forestry. c.
+Mechanisms for assisting landowners in making informed choices about how they want their management of their land to contribute to the triad model of ecological forestry. c.
 Options for ensuring that at least basic reforestation activities are more consistently conducted on harvested lands, while prioritizing silviculture on a variety of optimization criteria that will contribute to long-term forest management objectives.